 - “I know!
 I’m totally bummed about it.”

-Warning: British English has a very different definition for these words.
+Warning: This American phrase has a very different definition in British English.

 8. To hang tight